gowthamreddy003/hr-test-python/README.md

 k) Activate new env   source houseprice_pred_env /bin/activate
 l) Install ML Libraries:  pip install numpy pandas scikit-learn tensorflow etc..
 m) suppose we have above env already in local then run command.  pip freeze > requirements.txt
-n) n production, we can install same with one command.  pip install -r requirements.txt**
+n) n production, we can install same with one command.  pip install -r requirements.txt **
 ---
 ### 2. Are you familiar using any linux distro?
-Yes
+**Yes**
 - crontab
-I am big fan of crontab, I have used to schedule jobs and run python script or ML models in necessary environment.
+**I am big fan of crontab, I have used to schedule jobs and run python script or ML models in necessary environment.
 We can schedule jobs on required frequency basis…like daily, hourly, weekly, every monthly etc.
-	Eg: ‘crontab -l’: This will give the list of currently scheduled tasks.
+	Eg: ‘crontab -l’: This will give the list of currently scheduled tasks**

-Below three are familiar to me but didn’t get much chance to exploit it.
+**Below three are familiar to me but didn’t get much chance to exploit it**

 - ssh
 - nfs
 - nginx